MattCCC/fetchff/README.md

   rejectCancelled: false, // Reject promise for cancelled requests.
   flattenResponse: false, // If true, flatten nested response data.
   defaultResponse: null, // Default response when there is no data or endpoint fails.
+  withCredentials: true, // Pass cookies to all requests.
   timeout: 30000, // Request timeout in milliseconds.
+  dedupeTime: 1000, // Time window, in milliseconds, during which identical requests are deduplicated (treated as single request).
-  method: 'get', // Default request method. onError(error) {
+  method: 'get', // Default request method.
+  params: {}, // Default params added to all requests.
+  data: {}, // Alias for 'body'.
+Default data passed to POST, PUT, DELETE and PATCH requests. onError(error) {
     // Interceptor on error
     console.error('Request failed', error);